Poisson boundary of group extensions: Linear groups

 Given a a partial (or complete) order $T$ on pairs $(i,j)$, $i<j$ a group of upper triangular matrices $G$ has an $(i,j)$-block which is valid with respect to the partial order $T$ if there exists an upper uni-triangular element in $G$, with matrix $m_{x,y}$ with $m_{i,j} \ne 0$ and zero in all $i',j' <_T (i,j)$.

 Note that any non-trivial block of $G$ is valid with respect to $U$.

 Given a probability measure $\mu$ on $G$, on any valid block $B_{i,j}$ we consider any nondegenerate finite entropy measure $\mu_{i,j}$ with the same projection to the two diagonal entries $i,i$ and $j,j$.
-We call such any such measure an {\it associated} measure on this block.
+As we have mentioned in the introduction, we call any such measure an {\it associated} measure on this block.

+\begin{rem} A family of basic blocks of a given group $G$ can depend on the matrix realization of $G$.
+Assume that $G$ is a subgroup of two-by-two matrices for, and then realize it as a subgroup of $4\times 4$ matrices, of the following form